arjunk04/climate_rundown/_posts/2021-09-05-the-situation-today.md

 The threshold for dangerous warming is widely considered to be 1.5 degrees Celsius above pre-industrial temperatures (more on this in another article).

 We have crept closer and closer to this danger line over time, with no sign of slowing down.
 To analyze what we need to do to slow down the rise in global average temperatures, we must analyze the situation today.
-We can get a good sense of where we are today by answering these four questions:
+We can get a good sense of where we are today by answering these questions:
-1. Past Emissions
+1. How much carbon dioxide have we already emitted?
-1. Current Emissions
+1. What are carbon emissions like today?

 ***!!!
 TODO: Put this into questions !!!***